KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_the_elder_scrolls.md

 Just like ours.

-Which is why, perhaps, you have always been drawn to it.
+Which is why, perhaps, I have always been drawn to it.

 Because some stories do not merely entertain.